MIDCOAST SAILING CENTER

 With a single sail on a single mast, set well forward in the bow of the boat (traditional rig is gaff), most catboats have a shallow draft and center-boards.
 Their beam is half as wide as the hull length at the waterline.
 From the 1850's to the early 1900's, catboats were the dominant inshore boat along the New England Coast, used for both fishing and pleasure.

 Two of our two catboats are Beetle Cats.
 These boats were a 12' 4" gaff-rigged catboat, first built in 1920 in New Bedford, Ma., by members of the Beetle family.
-Over 4,000 have been built, (Wikipedia) We're proud to be restoring one of these Beetle Cats for the 2020 season.
-She has spent the last few years, "hard aground" in the Coastal Children's Museum as a display, giving small children a chance to climb aboard and sail the calm seas of their imaginations.
+Over 4,000 have been built.

-The Cat boat pictured is a Dynamite Payson creation, home built and donated to our sailing fleet.
-Here Grandad and Grandson take a sailing lesson at the
+The Cat boat pictured is a Dynamite Payson creation, home built and donated to our sailing fleet (AVAILABLE FOR LESSONS)

 Picture